JosiahBessler/Genesis-Field-Theory/UCP/README.md

 Each dark-matter profile is fitted:

-GenFT UCP (theory-derived) (changed to GenesisFT)
+GenesisFT UCP (theory-derived)
 Burkert
 NFW
 Einasto
 DC14
 Pseudo-Isothermal
 Stable-Attractor (SIDM)

 For each model we compute:

 reduced χ²
 AIC / BIC
 RAR residuals
 slope and curvature tests
 ΔV scatter
 (optional) lensing α(R) — experimental
 ________________________________________

 🧪 Replication Instructions

-Install Python + dependencies: pip install numpy pandas scipy lmfit matplotlib astropy tqdm
+Install Python + dependencies:
+pip install numpy pandas scipy lmfit matplotlib astropy tqdm

 Run:
 python fit_all_multiDM.py

 Inspect:
 Output/Tables/MultiDM_all.csv

 All files required for replication are provided.
 ________________________________________

 The main test script is:
 python fit_all_multiDM.py

 Results appear in:
 Output/Tables/MultiDM_all.csv

 Plots appear in:
 Output/Plots/
 ________________________________________

 ⚠️ Key Transparency Points:

 ✔ The UCP used here is the original theory-derived CSV, not an analytic approximation
 (The analytic version is still being developed and must perfectly match the CSV to be used.)

 ✔ Re-running the script produces identical results
 No hidden parameters or galaxy-specific tuning exist.

 ✔ The GenesisFT UCP is not designed to win
 If it performs poorly compared to NFW, Burkert, or Einasto, that is acceptable and expected.

 This is a test, not a claim.
 ________________________________________

 🧠 Final Summary

 This project presents:

 ✔ a purely theory-derived universal halo profile
 ✔ a complete open-source testing pipeline
 ✔ transparent disclaimers and documentation
 ✔ an invitation for expert review, critique, and correction

 The UCP is:

 derivable
 reproducible
 testable
 not yet validated

 The goal is not to assert correctness, but to enable open scientific analysis.

+📚 **SPARC Dataset & Pipeline Acknowledgment**

+This project uses the publicly available **SPARC rotation-curve dataset** (Lelli, McGaugh & Schombert 2016).
+Elements of the rotation-curve fitting pipeline were adapted from the analysis scripts provided on the SPARC website.
+All modifications, extensions, and interpretations are my own.

-SPARC data can be found here: https://astroweb.cwru.edu/SPARC/
+Please cite SPARC if using these data in scientific work.
+Website: https://astroweb.cwru.edu/SPARC/